 Filter criteria conditions may be provided as parameters to the RETRIEVE method.
 The filter criteria conditions describe the rules for resource discovery, e.g. resource types, creation time and matching string.
 The filter criteria can also contain the parameters for specifying the maximum number of discovered resources included in the response, the maximum limit on the number of levels in the resource tree (starting from the target resource) that the Hosting CSE shall perform the discovery request upon and an offset for specifying the number of discovered resources the Hosting CSE shall skip over and not include within the response.
 Table 8.1.2-2 describes the Filter Criteria parameter.

 A match shall happen when a resource matches the configured filter criteria conditions and the Originator has a Discover access right on the resource.
 A successful response contains a list for the matched resources addressable in any of the forms expressed in clause 9.3.1 if matches are found.
 If no matches are found, a successful response returns no matched resources.
-If Discovery Result Type parameter is specified in a discovery request, the Hosting CSE shall choose the addressing form specified by the Discovery Result Type parameter.
+The Hosting CSE shall use the addressing format specified by the Desired Address Result Type parameter.

 The discovery results may be modified by the Hosting CSE to restrict the scope of discoverable resources according to the Originator's access control policy or M2M service subscription.